-- Research collaborations in areas of mutual interest and in accordance with the Specific Grant Agreements supporting the respective projects; - Exchange of information, data and material in accordance in particular with confidentiality and intellectual property agreements in place; - Networking and training activities; - Identification of future opportunities for collaboration; - Engaging in road mapping and planning activities.
+- Research collaborations in areas of mutual interest and in accordance with the Specific Grant Agreements supporting the respective projects; - Exchange of information, data and material in accordance with the intellectual property agreements in place; - Networking and training activities; - Identification of future opportunities for collaboration; - Engaging in road mapping and planning activities.

-Possible general benefits of Partnering Projects and their Associated Members (may be subject to agreements):
+General benefits of Partnering Projects and their Associated Members:

-- Access to and ability to contribute to the Research Infrastructure (once related IP issues have been resolved). - Visibility due to involvement in the HBP Flagship - Contributing to the effort of addressing one of the grand challenges of the 21st century - Insight on HBP methodologies, research roadmaps, and discoveries
+- Access to and ability to contribute to the Research Infrastructure (once related IP issues have been resolved). - Visibility due to involvement in the HBP Flagship - Contributing to the effort of addressing one of the grand challenges of the 21st century

-- Access to HBP communication tools and dissemination activities - Direct exchange of insights and ideas with the broad HBP Consortium through access to a strong and large European and international network - Participation in HBP workshops, conferences, meetings, and annual summit - Contribution to the evolution of the research roadmap of the Flagship (parts not covered by the CP) - Possibility to influence research topics called by Member States, e.g. transnational calls Benefits of being an Associated Member may be summarized as follows:
+- Insight on HBP methodologies, research roadmaps, and discoveries - Access to HBP communication tools and dissemination activities - Direct exchange of insights and ideas with the broad HBP Consortium through access to a strong and large European and international network - Participation in HBP workshops, conferences, meetings, and annual summit - Contribution to the evolution of the research roadmap of the Flagship (parts not covered by the CP) - Possibility to influence research topics called by Member States, e.g. transnational calls - Participation in international collaboration activities.